joshmarinacci/meowlang/blog2/blog2.md

 ```

 The first actions are the only new ones.
-The others are existing from the last blog, they parse all of the forms
+The others are existing from the last blog, they parse all of the forms of numbers.
-of numbers.

 That's actually it.
+Just do the basic math for each expression.
+Of course, if we just built a simple calculator we wouldn't be using the full power of Ohm.
+Instead of evaluating an arithmetic expression, let's generate code in a completely different language to do it for us.
+Let' make a new set of semantics which convert this math into Java code.
+Then we will have created an actual language transpiler.